 The following commentary should be read in conjunction with the financial statements and related notes contained elsewhere in this Annual Report on Form 10-K. The information in this discussion contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 Such statements are based upon current expectations that involve risks and uncertainties.
 Any statements contained herein that are not statements of historical fact may be deemed to be forward-looking statements.
-For example, the words "believes," "anticipates," "plans," "expects," "intends" and similar expressions are intended to identify forward-looking statements.
+For example, the words "believes," "anticipates," "expects," "intends" and similar expressions are intended to identify forward-looking statements.
 Our actual results and the timing of certain events may differ significantly from the results discussed in the forward-looking statements.
-Factors "elsewhere in this Annual Report on Form 10-K. All forward-looking statements in this document are based on information available to us as of the date hereof and we assume no obligation to update any such forward-looking statements.
+Factors that might cause such a discrepancy include, but are not limited to, those discussed in "Liquidity and Capital Resources" and "Risk Factors" elsewhere in this Annual Report on Form 10-K. All forward-looking statements in this document are based on information available to us as of the date hereof and we assume no obligation to update any such forward-looking statements.